supsi-dacd-isaac/krangpower/docs/source/log.rst

     they should be left unactive if not needed.

 .. tip::
-    A log level <= logging.INFO (20) does not write the logs, but displays a bit more information on the console at runtime, notably progress bars for the computation/execution of properties/function such as :code:`krang.graph`, etc.
+    A log level between logging.DEBUG and logging.INFO (10 < log level <= 20) does not write the logs, but displays a bit more information on the console at runtime, notably progress bars for the computation/execution of properties/function such as :code:`krang.graph`, etc.

 commands.log